 Can you wear jeans to a Christening?

 Christenings are considered special occasions so wearing jeans to a Christening can come across as a bit too casual.
-However, there are probably some styles you can get away with wearing, especially if the service is in a more lowkey venue.
+However, there are some styles you may possibly be able to get away with wearing, especially if the service is in a more low-key venue.

-In the summer, white jeans teamed with a smart shirt and polished blazer sits on the right side of appropriate.
+In the summer, an outfit of white jeans teamed with a smart shirt and polished blazer sits on the right side of appropriate.